 Have you found yourself at a council meetings baffled by the acronyms being tossed around?
-This resource of Extension Acronyms has been compiled by Regional Director Rich Wrage, Region 8.
+This resource of Extension Acronyms should help you out.

 The timesheet and instructions may be found at My Extension.
 Please ask your county office staff person or regional director to access this for you.

-This is a PDF template of the proposed fiscal policy and procedures to be adopted by a county extension council.
-A Word document template may be obtained from your regional director.
+This is a MS Word template of the proposed fiscal policy and procedures to be adopted by a county extension council.

-These worksheets help guide councils through the decision-making process when asked to partner with other groups in sharing office space and/or sharing staff and resources.
-REEDs serve as a good resource to help facilitate this discussion.
+This document helps guide councils through the decision-making process when asked to partner with other groups in sharing office space and/or sharing staff and resources.
+Regional Directors serve as a good resource to help facilitate this discussion.